whitecollaralgos/Algoways/docs/chartink.md

 ## How It Works

 1. When your scanner conditions are met, Chartink sends an alert to your webhook URL
-2. OpenAlgo receives the alert and:
+2. AlgoWays receives the alert and:
    - Validates the webhook ID
    - Checks if strategy is active
    - Validates the alert name for action keyword